DAKiersz/something-stochastic-hugo/src/content/blog/Hello World.md

 ## Design

 This is indeed, 3rd iteration of this Hugo blog, this one being vagely functional.
-I will make a separate post about learning the ins and outs, but the primarly morale of this journey: WebDev is pain; I prefer setting up infrastructure for projects like these; **Do not over-engineer you websites**.
+I will make a separate post about learning the ins and outs, but the primarly morale of this journey:

+* WebDev is painful.
+* I prefer setting up infrastructure for projects like these.
+* **Do not over-engineer you websites**.
 My other website, https://kiersz.dev is a single static page with some links.
 It does its job, just like this blog will.

 ## What's next?